Tyrone Taylor Player Props: Brewers vs. Giants

 - The Giants pitching staff ranked 16th in the league last season with a collective 8.6 strikeouts per nine innings.

-- The Giants had the 15th-ranked team ERA across all MLB pitching staffs (3.89).
+- The Giants had the 15th-ranked team ERA among all league pitching staffs (3.89).

-- The Giants gave up the fewest home runs in baseball (132 total, 0.8 per game).
+- Giants pitchers combined to allow 132 home runs (0.8 per game), the first-fewest in baseball.

-- Cobb (1-1 with a 2.43 ERA and 33 strikeouts in 33 1/3 innings pitched) gets the start for the Giants, his seventh of the season.
+- The Giants will send Stripling (0-1) out for his fourth start of the season.
+He is 0-1 with a 6.10 ERA and 19 strikeouts in 20 2/3 innings pitched.

-- The righty last pitched on Sunday against the San Diego Padres, when he went five innings, allowing three earned runs while giving up seven hits.
+- His last appearance was on Tuesday against the Houston Astros, when the right-hander threw five innings, surrendering two earned runs while giving up five hits.

+- The 33-year-old has put up a 6.10 ERA and 8.3 strikeouts per nine innings across six games this season, while allowing a batting average of .291 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.